UniversalDependencies/docs/treebanks/yue_hk/yue_hk-pos-SCONJ.md

 ## Morphology

-The form / lemma ratio of `SCONJ` is 2.111111 (the average of all parts of speech is 1.624294).
+The form / lemma ratio of `SCONJ` is 1.055556 (the average of all parts of speech is 1.001746).

-The 1st highest number of forms (18) was observed with the lemma “_”: 假如, 即使, 去, 哪怕, 唻, 嗰陣時, 嘅話, 嚟, 如果, 既然, 根據, 正如, 無論, 由於, 當, 話, 除非, 雖然.
+The 1st highest number of forms (2) was observed with the lemma “唻”: 唻, 嚟.

-The 2nd highest number of forms (1) was observed with the lemma “即使”: 即使.
+The 2nd highest number of forms (1) was observed with the lemma “假如”: 假如.

-The 3rd highest number of forms (1) was observed with the lemma “去”: 去.
+The 3rd highest number of forms (1) was observed with the lemma “即使”: 即使.

 `SCONJ` does not occur with any features.